 Data layer

 Network facilities Data/content centre

 Communication layer

 Transport networks

 Access networks

 Network management software

 ICT integrated services capacity

 ICT facilities Data management

-TC1 facilities Cloud computing and data platform
+1C1 facilities Cloud computing and data platform

 Geographic information infrastructure

 Augmented reality

 Terminals and gateways

 Terminals, sensing and multi-device layer Sensors

 Internet of things

 Source: [b-ITU-T Y-Sup.30]

-Two different aspects related to the strategic planning required for the national deployment of ICT infrastructure have been defined.
+Two different aspects related to the strategic planning required for the national deployment of ICT and digital infrastructure have been defined.

-The first one is the deployment of ICT infrastructure itself, including the formulation and implementation of related policies and strategies.
+The first one is the deployment of the ICT and digital infrastructure itself, including the formulation and implementation of related policies and strategies.
 It requires the involvement of all the stakeholders previously identified.
-The second aspect refers to improving the infrastructure deployed in order to reduce defects like perception (e.g., the infrastructure is not able to automatically perceive itself running), cleverness (e.g., the operation and application of facilities use a fixed configuration and it is unable to judge the situation automatically), lack of sharing mechanisms (e.g., lack of horizontal integration that prevents synergies) and communication restrictions (e.g., the bandwidth and reach of various branded communication facilities are uneven).
+The second aspect refers to improving the infrastructure deployed in order to reduce defects like perception (e.g., the infrastructure is not able to automatically perceive itself running), cleverness (e.g., the operation and application of facilities use a fixed configuration and it is unable to judge the situation automatically), lack of sharing mechanisms (e.g., lack of horizontal integration that prevents synergies), and communication restrictions (e.g., the bandwidth and reach of various branded communication facilities are uneven).

-Decision-makers must consider that during the implementation of ICT infrastructure there is the risk of creating a polarization effect in zones that have more investment than others, creating (or accentuating existing) digital divides in the city.
+Decision-makers must consider that during the implementation of ICT and digital infrastructure there is the risk of creating a polarization effect in zones that have more investment than others, creating (or accentuating existing) digital divides in the city.
 Strategies aimed at addressing these risks can include the use of public funds to invest in zones with the least development infrastructure.

-Municipalities can adopt different strategies for the development of ICT infrastructure.
-These include the provision of supply incentives, using existing infrastructure for the deployment of ICT, or the adoption of strategies to incentivize demand (e.g., using ICT to improve local service management, or to improve the relationship with citizens).
+Municipalities can adopt different strategies for the development of the ICT and digital infrastructure.
+These include the provision of supply incentives, using existing infrastructure for the deployment of ICT and digital technologies, or the adoption of strategies to incentivize demand (e.g., using ICT and digital technologies to improve local service management, or to improve the relationship with citizens).
 It must be noted that supply and demand stimulate each other.
 An adequate supply will often push the demand, while the growth of demand can increase and improve the supply, fostering a virtuous circle.
 With that in mind, local governments should focus on both strategies.

-All ICT infrastructure implementation must fulfil the applicable laws and regulations.
+All ICT and digital infrastructure implementations must fulfil the applicable laws and regulations.
 In cases of municipal infrastructure and deployment of projects, financing strategies tend to be very heterogeneous.